XeroAPI/xero-php-oauth2/doc/accounting/Api/AccountingApi.md

 $contact_i_ds = &quot;00000000-0000-0000-0000-000000000000&quot;; // string[] | Filter by a comma-separated list of ContactIDs.
 $statuses = &quot;DRAFT&quot;, &quot;SUBMITTED&quot;; // string[] | Filter by a comma-separated list Statuses.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
 $page = 1; // int | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice
-$include_archived = True; // bool | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response
+$include_archived = True; // bool | e.g. includeArchived=true - Invoices with a status of ARCHIVED will be included in the response
 $created_by_my_app = false; // bool | When set to true you'll only retrieve Invoices created by your app
 $unitdp = 4; // int | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts